Metalnem/mijailovic.net/_drafts/sqlite.md

-Opening an SQLite database safely should have been a very simple thing to do, but it turned into a week-long pointless and fun exercise.
+Opening an SQLite database safely should have been a very simple thing to do, but it turned into a week-long pointless, yet fun exercise.
 You can find the complete implementation of my custom VFS [here](https://github.com/Metalnem/sqlite-vfsdemo).
 It is just a proof of concept, so be careful if